Endogenous inverse demand functions: Equilibrium market impacts

 The order book density function $f^q$ provides the price of the next marginal unit of the portfolio $q$ given the total number of units already sold; in this way we can encode a dynamic notion of pricing in a single period framework.
 In contrast, the VWAP function $\bar f^q$ provides the average price per unit of liquidated portfolio; this construction is implicitly utilized in much of the fire sale literature, see, e.g.,~\cite{CFS05,AFM16,feinstein2015illiquid}.

 As discussed previously, these inverse demand functions ($f^q$ or $\bar f^q$) are often the objects introduced exogenously.
 Such an approach, though valid, does not necessarily follow from a financial equilibrium.
-By first studying the value of arbitrary portfolios, we are able to consequently talk about the price per unit of any asset or portfolio.
-Though only presented in the special cases of markets generated by the exponential or power utility functions (as detailed in Section~\ref{sec:cs} below), we can consider the cross-impacts that liquidating one asset can have on the price of another; this is in contrast to the typical, simplifying, assumption that there are no cross-impacts as taken in, e.g.,~\cite{GLT15}.
+By first studying the value of arbitrary portfolios, we are able to consequently talk about the price per unit of any asset or portfolio. \blue{As presented in Remark \ref{rem:multi-asset}, we can consider the cross-impacts that liquidating one asset can have on the price of another; this is in contrast to the typical, simplifying, assumption that there are no cross-impacts as taken in, e.g.,~\cite{GLT15}.
+This is presented explicitly} in the special cases of markets generated by the exponential or power utility functions (as detailed in Section~\ref{sec:cs} below).

 \begin{assumption} Throughout this section, we assume $\X,q$ satisfy the joint systemic ruin condition $\essinf[\X+q] = \essinf\X + \essinf q$ (so that $X,sq$ satisfy this condition for every $s \geq 0$) as introduced in Corollary~\ref{cor:bernoulli} and discussed in Remark~\ref{rem:essinf}. \end{assumption}